Overview of Group Peer Assessment

 Student’s group assignment mark + Average GPAT score

-With the PAF option students asked to evaluate peers individual contributions to group work by splitting 100 marks between the members of the group, including themselves for course co-ordinator set criteria.
+With the Divided points option students are asked to evaluate peers' individual contributions to the group work by splitting 100 marks between the members of the group, including themselves for the criteria set by the course coordinator.

-The tools facilitates the moderation of results to remove unjustified scores and recalculates the PAF.
+The tool facilitates the moderation of results to remove unjustified scores and recalculates the PAF.

 Warning: It is recommended that results are moderated if they are going to be used for summative assessment.